cxw620/rust-polyglot/src/syntax.md

-fallible?                // see "Error handling" *value                   // Deref, see "Traits, methods" type as other_type       // type conversion (safe but maybe lossy) Counter { counter: 42 }  // constructor ("struct literal")
+fallible?                // see "Error handling" *value                   // Deref, see "Traits, methods" value as other_type      // type conversion (safe but maybe lossy) Counter { counter: 42 }  // constructor ("struct literal")

 collection[index]        // usually panics if not found, eg array bounds check